kovart/forta-agents/openzeppelin/timelock-controller/README.md

     - `sender` the account that originated the contract call
     - `account` revoked account address
     - `contract` contract address
-    - `revokedRole` revoked role name (not a hash)
+    - `revokedRole` revoked role name
-    - `currentRoles` all roles of the account without the revoked one
+    - `accountRoles` all known roles of the account without the revoked one

 - OPENZEPPELIN-TIMELOCK-CONTROLLER-4
   - Fired when role has been renounced